asdaa0/HWIDGEN-SRC/docs/Documentation.md

 * `hwid.kms38.gen.mk6.exe` the (latest) HWIDGEN version (closed source)
 * `HWIDGEN-source.ahk`: Basically the heart of HWIDGEN tool, it provides the entire source code.
 * `LIC.SWITCHER.EXE`: Basically the upper layer which checks the Windows version, installed key and allows you to manually switch the Windows license.
 Once the utility is manually started it will create (in the same dir as the executable is) a debug file called `LIC_SWITCH.log`.
-* `PID8.VBS` is a Visual Basic script which checks the OS HWID status and matches the key with a pre-configured keylist.
+* `PID8.VBS` is a Visual Basic script which checks the OS HWID status and matches the key with a pre-configured key list.
 * `PKCONFIG.TXT` Stores all official Windows versions (except some homebrew SKUs).
 * [SLSHIM](https://github.com/vyvojar/slshim/releases) `SLSHIM32_AIO.DLL` is a modified version which works on x86 & x64 versions.
 The original project compiles the .dll based on the OS, slshim32.dll for x86 and slshim64.dll for x64 ISOs.
 * `WARNH.EXE` & `WARNK.EXE` are basically the same, it outputs a "warning popup", which tells you that your Windows version is not genuine.
 The H version represents HWID and the K version is for KMS38 activation methods.